nikkilr88/egghead-asciicasts/angular-2-fundamentals/lessons/angular-2-ng-class-and-encapsulated-component-styles.md

 }
 `]
 ```
-You can see it's isolating this and this `font-family` to only the items, the input, and the button that are inside of my component.
+You can see it's isolating this and this `font-family` to only the items, the `input`, and the `button` that are inside of my component.
 It's not affecting this stuff outside of my component.

 ![Style contained](../images/angular-2-ng-class-and-encapsulated-component-styles-style-contained.png)